"Have Your Say" about the celebrations in 2017

 Over the next three years, as we approach the anniversary, we will

 celebrate key historic milestones that have defined our country.

-come from, and why we represent such a great country."
+why we represent such a great country."

 - Rick Dykstra, Member of Parliament for St. Catharines and